akdimitri/RRAM_COMPILER/README.md

 		- Automatic LVS clean DRC clean Layout Implementation
 		- Automatic Characterisation of Timing Permomance

-* Version 4: TODO: Array of RRAMs
+* Version 4: Future Work: Array of RRAMs

 **Research Project Description**: Commercial availability of memory complier is only used for industrial design of static random-access memory (SRAM) or